zagui440s/personalCP/week-03/day4/big-o.md

 ### Making Improvements

-Anything that is O(N^2) or worse, is considered a bad algorithm in terms of time complexity.
-Sometimes, there's nothing that we can do about this, because we must solve a problem based on what it requires.
+Anything that is O(N^2) or worse, is impractical.
+Sometimes, there's nothing that we can do about this, some problems are only amenable to such a solution.
 Oftentimes though, we can make improvements/optimizations, that might not change our overall complexity, but improve our performance:

 ```python
 def find_double_exists(my_list):